mindlab-snu/mindlab-snu.github.io/projects/project.md

 <hr>
 #### Core machine intelligence algorithms

 We primarily focus on overcoming the limitations of the current supervised machine learning framework.
 The first category we focus on is the **adaptive machine learning (AML)** schemes that deal with more challenging scenarios without large-scale labelled training data.
 The examples of those schemes include continual learning, meta/transfer learning, and self-supervised/unsupervised learning.
-The second focus area is how to make the machine learning methods more **trustworthy (TML)**.
-Namely, we want to make the algorithms to be more explainable, fair, bias-free, and robust.
-Some more concrete funded project of our lab includes the following:
+The second focus category is the **trustworthy machine learning (TML)**  that make ML models more reliable and safe to use.
+Namely, we pursue to make ML algorithms more explainable, fair, bias-free, and robust.

-- Neural network based denoising / estimation
+Some more concrete funded project regarding above topics includes the following:

-- Multi-task / continual / incremental learning (Being supported by [NRF Mid-Career Project]() (2021-2025) )
+- Multi-task / continual / incremental learning (Supported by [NRF Mid-Career Project]()(2021-2025), [IITP Project on Continual Learning]() (2022-2027))
-- Interpretable machine learning (Supported by [KIST](https://www.kist.re.kr/kist_web/main/), Joint work with Prof. [Klaus-Robert Müller](https://www.ml.tu-berlin.de/menue/members/klaus-robert_mueller/))
+- XAI with Causality (Supported by [IITP Project and XAI and Few-Shot Learning]()(2022-2027))
-- Fairness in machine learning (Supported by [IITP](https://www.iitp.kr/en/main.it), Joint work with Prof. [Flavio Calmon](http://people.seas.harvard.edu/~flavio/))
+- Fairness in Machine Learning (Supported by [IITP](https://www.iitp.kr/en/main.it) (2019-2022))
+- Hyperscale AI (Supported by [Naver]() (2021-2023))
+- Fair Continual Learning (Supported by [LG AI Research]() (2022-2023)
+- Continual RL (Supported by [SAIT]() (2022-2025)

 #### Data science applications
 - Pre-training large-scale multi-modal data (Supported by IITP-MSRA (Microsoft Research Asia))